-SAT essay

-ACT essay
+SAT essay ACT essay

-For admission
+For admission ,

-For placement Х
+For placement

 For advising

 In place of an application essay

 As a validity check on the

 application process

 No college policy as of now

 Not using essay component

+In addition, does your institution use e applicants' test so cores for academic advising?

+No

-Х In addition, does your institution use Yes No Latest date by which SAT or ACT s Latest date by which SAT Subject 1 cores must be rece eived for fall-term a ndmission
+Latest date by which SAT or ACT se cores must be rece eived for fall-term a dmission

+Latest date by which SAT Subject T est scores must be e received for fall-te erm admission

+,

-C8F If necessary, use this space to clari policies (e.g., if tests are recommer students, or if tests are not required students): fy your test ded for some
+If necessary, use this space to clarif fy your test

+policies (e.g., if tests are recommen ded for some

+Diagram in diagram which to the very in atitud : for mlass Α.

-C8G Please indicate which tests your institut ion uses for placem ent (e.g., state tests s):
+Please indicate which tests your institut SAT ion uses for placem ent (e.g., state tests 5):

-SAT

 ACT

 SAT Subject Tests

-х AP
+AP

-X CLEP
+CLEP

-Х Institutional Exam
+Institutional Exam

-State Exam (specify):